Composite Fillings Near You

 Interested in Composite Fillings Near You?

 Composite fillings—otherwise known as white, or plastic fillings—are made out of a composite resin which is a combination of plastic and glass compounds.
-They can be coloured to match the tooth that is being filled, which is a particular benefit of seeking composite fillings in Vaughan, ON.
+They can be coloured to match the tooth that is being filled, which is a particular benefit of seeking composite fillings in Woodbridge, ON.
 Dentists apply the resin as a paste and shape the paste into the cavity that’s being filled.
 It dries in layers and is a relatively straightforward process.

 Do You Need a Dental Filling?

 Your dentist will decide if you need a filling.
 If they spot signs of significant tooth decay, such as a cavity, or if a tooth is cracked or broken, you’ll most likely need a filling.
 Tooth decay occurs when plaque builds up for too long on your teeth.
 The plaque feeds off sugars in your diet and produces acid that further erodes tooth structure.
 Decay breaks through the outer layer of enamel, leaving sensitive parts of your teeth exposed.
 This can be extremely painful and contribute to further decay if left untreated, often requiring root canal procedure.
-When patients visit our office for dental fillings near you, they protect the tooth’s structure and allow it to return to its normal function.
+When patients visit our clinic for composite fillings near you, they protect the tooth’s structure and allow it to return to its normal function.

 There are two types of fillings: direct and indirect.
 Indirect fillings include crowns and caps that are made in a lab to fit your tooth and take several appointments to finish.
 Composites are a type of direct filling.
 These go directly into the cavity after the decay has been cleared out and harden quickly enough that you only need one appointment.